|

 (Address Event Representation) or in any case a proprietary protocol that

-directly with an Event Based Communication method.
-This factor restricts the
+Event Based Communication method.
+This factor restricts the number of sensors

-number of sensors that can be used effectively.
-Almost all commercial sensors
+that can be used effectively.
+Almost all commercial sensors communicate data

-communicate data with different digital protocols and, therefore, it is necessary
+with different digital protocols and, therefore, it is necessary to convert

-to convert the data towards an Event Based Communication protocol.
-For
+the data towards an Event Based Communication protocol.
+For example a

-example a traditional digital camera needs a "pixel to event"
+traditional digital camera needs a "pixel to event" conversion

-conversion pre-processing stage.
-This pre-processing stage is mandatory if
+pre-processing stage.
+This pre-processing stage is mandatory if the chip is

 learning”, this is strictly bound to the neural network model that is